yxuco/vue-nft-delivery/README.md

 ### Configuration

-Install MetaMask plugin for Chrome from [here](https://metamask.io/download/), and create an account if you do not already have a wallet.
+Install MetaMask plugin for Chrome from [here](https://metamask.io/download/), and then create an account if you do not already have a wallet.

-Create an account at [infura.io](https://infura.io/), and create an Ethereum project.
+Create an account at [infura.io](https://infura.io/), and then create an Ethereum project.
 Copy the endpoint URL for the `rinkeby` test network, and use the URL in the API server configuration file, [api/config.json](./api/config.json).

 ## Start the application as is

-For development by default, this application will start a backend API server on port `3070`, and a Vue UI proxy on port `8082`.
+For development by default, this application will start a backend API server on port `3070`, and a Vue web UI proxy on port `8082`.
 You can start these processes in separate terminals as follows.

 ```sh
 # start the Node.js API server on port 3070